zzs1020/generator-ng2component/README.md

 ###An angular 2 component/service generator(based on angular official release) that can generate templates for all kinds of angular 2 projects.

 find in npm: https://www.npmjs.com/package/generator-ng2component
-###VERSION 1.1.2
+###VERSION 1.1.3
 > current features:
     1. create a component with full standard structure (check example tree below);
     2. create a service with full standard structure;
-    3. auto declare component in your current .module.ts file;
+    3. auto declare component in your current .module.ts file, or don't declare;
     4. you decide if you want to use index.ts file

 ###Steps: ( Assuming you have installed node.js [tested against node v6.9.1])